xpack-dev-tools/openocd-xpack/README-RELEASE.md

 ### Update helper

-With Sourcetree, go to the helper repo and update to the latest master commit.
+With a git client, go to the helper repo and update to the latest master commit.

 ## Build